10 For he who has entered His rest has himself also ceased from his works as God did from His.

 The believer will complete his appointed work in accordance with God’s grace.
 God rested in His accomplishment/s and the believer is to rest in what He did as well.

-God’s rest is to trust God and cease from operation bootstraps.
+Entering God’s rest is to trust God and cease from operation bootstraps.

-God’s rest for the church means rest from their own work.
+God’s rest for the church means rest from its own work.
 God finished our task for us.
 Rest is God’s unadulterated grace to the believer (Ga 2:20-21).
 Believers today can enjoy God’s work on their behalf.

 The rest that the believer can have today is not the temporary rest that Joshua gave to Israel, but a perpetual rest that God Himself bestows.